certtools/intelmq/docs/user/configuration-management.rst

 Overview
 ========

-All configuration files are in the JSON format.
+The main configuration file is formatted in the YAML format since IntelMQ 3.0 (before it was JSON, which had some downsides).
 For new installations a default setup with some examples is provided by the `intelmqsetup` tool.
 If this is not the case, make sure the program was run (see installation instructions).

-* ``runtime.conf``: Configuration for the individual bots.
+* ``runtime.yaml``: Configuration for the individual bots.
 See :doc:`bots` for more details.

-To configure a new bot, you need to define and configure it in ``runtime.conf``.
+To configure a new bot, you need to define and configure it in ``runtime.yaml``.
 You can base your configuration on the output of ``intelmqctl list bots``.
 Use the IntelMQ Manager mentioned above to generate the configuration files if unsure.

 In the shipped examples 4 collectors and parsers, 6 common experts and one output are configured.
 The default collector and the parser handle data from malware domain list, the file output bot writes all data to ``/opt/intelmq/var/lib/bots/file-output/events.txt``/``/var/lib/intelmq/bots/file-output/events.txt``.